samuelvanderwaal/fat-py/README.md

 ```

-Issuance supports both strings and key objects from the `factom_keys` library for EC and server ID keys.
+Issuance supports both the Python native `str` type and key objects from the `factom_keys` library for EC and server ID keys.
 When strings are passed to it, internally it uses the `factom_keys` library to validate the key and address values.

 ```python
 ...